-Pleomorphic lipomas most commonly occur around the upper back and neck but can occur anywhere.
-Most pleomorphic lipomas occur just under our skin where they feel like a soft lump.
+Pleomorphic lipomas commonly grow around the upper back and neck but can start almost anywhere in the body.
+Most grow just under our skin where they feel like a soft lump.

 Two types of cancer that can look like a lipoma but have more than two copies of the MDM2 gene are well-differentiated liposarcoma and dedifferentiated liposarcoma.
 An increased number of genes (more than two) is called amplification.